CBCD Evaluation Plan TRECVID 2009 (v1)

 PMiss and RFA are the conditional probability of a missed copy and the false alarm rate respectively;

-PMiss= FN/(Ntarget) measured on the queries containing a copy (134 per transformation for the video-only queries)(micro-average),
+PMiss= FN/(Ntarget) measured on the queries containing a copy (per transformation)(micro-average),

-RFA= FP/(Tqueries) measured on the full set of queries, where Tqueries is the total length of all queries (201 per transformation for the video-only queries),
+RFA= FP/(Tqueries) measured on the full set of queries, where Tqueries is the total length (in hours) of all queries (per transformation),

 Rtarget is the a priori target rate.

-For this year, the parameters are defined as follows:
+For this year, the parameters are defined as follows for the "no false alarm" profile:

 Rtarget = 0.5/hr ,